 The Prodigal Son joins the permanent collection

-In 2008-2009, Larry and Mary Gerbens donated their collection of prodigal son artwork to their alma mater Calvin College.
-To celebrate this gift, the Calvin College Center Art Gallery held an exhibit in conjunction with the Calvin Symposium on Worship.
-These pieces joined the college's permanent collection and are available for loan.
+In 2008-2009, Larry and Mary Gerbens donated their collection of prodigal son artwork to their alma mater Calvin University.
+To celebrate this gift, the Calvin University Center Art Gallery held an exhibit in conjunction with the Calvin Symposium on Worship.
+These pieces joined the university's permanent collection and are available for loan.

-To donate artwork or funds towards a piece of art for the permanent collection, please contact Betty Sanderson.
+To donate artwork or funds towards a piece of art for the permanent collection, please contact Brent Williams.